1234max/multivendorbitcoinmart/README.md

 ```

 install MySQL (add a dedicated user for MultiVendorBitcoinMart)

-Then initialize the database with the scripts available at:[1234max.co.uk](http://1234max.co.uk)
+initialize and install the database with the scripts available at:[1234max.co.uk](https://1234max.co.uk/product/database-scripts-for-multi-vendor-bitcoin-market/)

 ### bitcoind